 If the mistake is on the part of the business rather than something you’ve personally done, you can still take the customer’s points on board and be clear about what you’ll do to help them rectify the situation.
 Be clear that wherever the problem originated, you are committed to finding a solution for them to the best of your ability.

-Leading a team or department, or making decisions about how to do customer service in your organization?
-Read on.
+Leading a team or department, or making decisions about how to provide excellent customer service in your organization?
+Read on for tips on developing your team’s essential customer service skills.

-Customer service staff are the front-line of any business, so it’s critical to support them with the best possible training.
-Whether it’s a formal course, an easily-accessible wiki or online reference tool, ongoing mentoring and coaching from more experienced staff members or a combination of approaches, do what it takes to make sure your staff feel confident and clear about how to do their jobs well.
+Customer service representatives are the front-line of any business, so it’s critical to support them with the best possible training.
+Whether it’s a formal course, an easily-accessible wiki or online reference tool, ongoing mentoring and coaching from more experienced staff members, or a combination of approaches, do what it takes to make sure your staff feels confident and clear about how to do their jobs well.
+Improving the agent experience is worthwhile – the more engaged your customer service representatives are with your company and their career, the better their dedication to customer satisfaction.

-Make sure your staff understand how valuable their role is and how seriously you take their contribution.
-Set standards for what is expected and be clear about why it matters that staff are – for example – always courteous, punctual, positive and supportive of other team members.
+Make sure your staff understands how valuable their role is and how seriously you take their contribution and customer service skills.
+Set standards for what is expected and be clear about why it matters that staff are – for example – always courteous, punctual, positive, and supportive of other team members.
 Setting clear expectations will help staff members to feel confident in doing their jobs well.
+Here are some inspirational customer service quotes that will help your team to understand the value of the work that they do.

 Inevitably, customer service teams and contact center agents will come across customer questions and problems they can’t solve on their own.
 Be prepared for this eventuality by formulating and communicating an escalation plan for each person’s role, so that everyone knows who they should reach out to with a customer question that goes beyond their remit.